 Lo de Marcos, like many of the small towns across Nayarit, is committed to giving back to its community.
 There are several opportunities to get involved that benefit the local people and animals in Lo de Marcos.
 With that said, look for these organizations to support during your time here!

-Amigos de Lo de Marcos is another volunteer-based civil association in Lo de Marcos which aims to support and benefit the community through donations, partnerships with local officials, and sponsored projects.
+Amigos de Animales Lo de Marcos is another volunteer-based civil association in Lo de Marcos that aims to support and benefit the community through donations, partnerships with local officials, and sponsored projects.

 Staying in Lo de Marcos